 - Find out the legislator's schedule.
-Newspapers often publish these dates, or sometimes the lawmaker will send out a schedule to voters in his or her district.
-The most reliable way to find the schedule is to call his or her office. - Try to recruit several others to attend the meeting with you.
-Inform them of the date, time, address, and nature of the meeting.
+Newspapers often publish these dates, or sometimes the lawmaker will send out a schedule to voters in their district.
+The most reliable way to find the schedule is to call their office. - Try to recruit several others to attend the meeting with you.
+Inform them of the date, time, address, and nature and purpose of the meeting.
 If you have the time and resources, provide background information, a map to the site, salient points, and sample questions. - Think about how the congressperson will likely respond to your questions and prepare in advance with answers and follow-up questions.